hsraps/sign-language-convertor/README.md

 * [h5py](https://www.h5py.org/) (for loading and saving pre-trained model)

 ### Code

 The 'Imagetest.py' runs the trained model that predicts input sign language to its text. 'classifier_neww.json' and 'classifier.h5' hdf5 file contains model architecture and pre-trained model network weights.
 Deep Learning model uses Keras and Tensorflow backend to train model. 'imgprocessing.py' contains the python code to perform the image processing tasks on the dataset images using OpenCV.
+The model is trained with an accuracy of 94%.

 ### Run